pph-collective/titan-params-app/src/markdown/docs.md

     prob: 0.9
 ```

-* `model`: This controls core parts of the model, such as the population size, and network type.
+* `model`: This controls core parts of the model, such as the population size, random seeds, and network type.

 ### Data Types